Selectable Set Randomized Kaczmarz: Experiments

-Based on our experiments we observe that NSSRK and RK perform nearly identically.
-Since NSSRK has a minimal impact on the row sampling in comparison to RK methods we do not expect improvement over RK specifically when $\nrows$ is large.
+In conclusion, our experiments \edit{support our theoretical bounds and we} observe that NSSRK and RK perform nearly identically.
+Since NSSRK has a minimal impact on the row sampling in comparison to RK methods, we do not expect improvement over RK specifically when $\nrows$ is large.
 Additionally we observe that GSSRK outperformed RK in some cases.
 These cases include matrices with many orthogonal rows which is likely to occur when solving sparse systems.
-Even though we have improved convergence guarantees for both GSSRK and NSSRK over RK we observe that the empirical performance of the algorithms may not reflect this.
-Finally, we note that GRK always outperformes GSSRK and NSSRK even though both methods have identical or improved theoretical guarantees over GRK.
+Even though we have improved convergence guarantees for both GSSRK and NSSRK over RK, we observe that the empirical performance of the algorithms may not reflect this.
+Finally, we note that GRK always outperforms GSSRK and NSSRK even though both methods have identical or improved theoretical guarantees over GRK when considering a $\sigma_{\min}(\mA)$ bound.
 This supports the belief that there is a gap in the theoretical understanding of GRK and perhaps other Adaptive Kaczmarz methods \cite{gower2021adaptive}.

 \FloatBarrier